Hamlet (1961 film)

 Hamlet (Hamlet, Prinz von Dänemark) is a 1961 German mystery drama film directed by Franz Peter Wirth.
 The screenplay by Wirth is adapted from the William Shakespeare tragedy of the same name.

 Release

 The film was initially broadcast on television on 1 January 1961 in West Germany before being released theatrically in the United States in 1962.
+The version featured on a 1999 episode of Mystery Science Theater 3000 is widely available but the original film is extremely difficult to find.

 Plot

 Prince Hamlet of Denmark returns home to find his father murdered and his mother remarrying the murderer, his uncle.